-Pairing the glamour of glass and the allure of transparency with brilliant reflections and stark geometry, Ally Sloper strips bare and rebuilds a narrative of authorship, art, gender, culture and politics.
-Inspired by the lounging satiric cartoon character 'Ally Sloper' in the Victorian Judy magazine, the abstract figure expresses an elusive presence in public and architectural space.
-Artist Marie Duval (pseudonym of the French actress Emilie de Tessier) developed the character 'Ally Sloper' and collaborated on the drawings with her husband, novelist Charles Henry Ross, but he was attributed as the popular comic-strip's sole artist/author.
-Duval may have been Europe's first professional woman cartoonist but her talent and achievements slipped into obscurity.
-Blending spatial aesthetics with translucent media and arched form, the clear 'I/One' conveys a sense there is often much more beneath the surface.
+Pairing the glamour of glass and the allure of transparency with brilliant reflections and stark geometry, Ally Sloper strips bare and rebuilds a narrative of authorship, activism, gender, culture and commerce.
+Inspired by the lounging satiric Ally Sloper, a super-star cartoon character in the Victorian Judy magazine, the abstract figure describes an elusive presence in public space.
+From subversive working class hero and theatrical character to potentially the first mass-merchandised fictional icon, Ally Sloper slid between worlds as a protagonist and an object of desire.
+The translucent figure arcs between wall and floor, requiring each equally for form and support.
+Also self-referential, an authorial 'I', Ally Sloper indicates an absent authorial presence.
+Marie Duval (pseudonym of the French actress Emilie de Tessier) who developed the character Ally Sloper and collaborated on the drawings with her husband, novelist Charles Henry Ross, was not attributed as co-author.
+Likely to have been Europe's first professional woman cartoonist, her talent and achievements slipped into obscurity, a ghostly presence in time and space.